Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Introduction

 \section{Introduction}

 Many-body localization (MBL) is widely viewed as a paradigmatic mechanism by which an interacting system can avoid thermalization in the presence of strong disorder \cite{AbaninRMP2019,HuseP2016}.
 Unlike Anderson localization, which applies to noninteracting particles, MBL can remain stable even when interactions are present \cite{OganesyanPRB2007}.
-Consequently, the thermal-to-MBL transition is often discussed as a dynamical transition from an ergodic (thermalizing) regime to a localized, nonergodic regime \cite{NandkishoreARCMP2015,BardarsonPRL2012,NandkishorePRB2014,GopalakrishnanPRB2016,KjallPRL2014}.
+Consequently, the thermal-to-MBL transition is often discussed as a dynamical transition from an ergodic (thermalizing) regime to a localized, nonergodic regime.
+Reviews of this subject can be found in Refs.~\cite{NandkishoreARCMP2015,SierantRPP2025}, while representative studies include Refs.~\cite{BardarsonPRL2012,NandkishorePRB2014,GopalakrishnanPRB2016,KjallPRL2014}.
 Standard diagnostics in Hermitian systems include spectral and eigenstate properties: level statistics typically cross over from Wigner-Dyson to Poisson \cite{OganesyanPRB2007,PalPRB2010}, and eigenstate entanglement changes from volume-law scaling to area-law-like behavior \cite{BauerJSM2013}.
 A useful theoretical framework is provided by local integrals of motion (LIOMs), which explains the absence of transport and the persistence of memory at long times \cite{SerbynPapiPRL1102013,SerbynPapiPRL1112013,HuseNandkishorePRB2014}.